manikandan-ravikiran/HCI_Notes/Test 2/Notes/Lesson 19 (3.6) - Evaluation.md

 Regarding data:

-1. Qualitative - always useful to improve our interfaces
+1. Qualitative - always useful to improve our interfaces.
-2. Quantitative - while always useful, can only arise when we have rigorous evaluations
+2. Quantitative - while always useful, can only arise when we have rigorous evaluations.

 Regarding setting: where does it take place.